Get yourself a cup of coffee or a frosty beverage, my friend, and settle in.

 The garden measures 52 feet long by 40 feet wide and is fully fenced (but a low fence, so as not to obstruct any views from our future house windows).
 You know this belongs to a total plant geek when the footprint of the garden is bigger than the house!
 Haha.

 I resisted the temptation to cram just “a few more” beds in the garden (because let’s be honest, 2,000 square feet is plenty big for a family of four).
-We’ll have edibles growing all over the yard, so this space is strictly a vegetable garden (with beneficial flowers planted throughout).
+We’ll have food growing all over the yard, so this space is strictly a vegetable garden (with edible flowers planted throughout).

 The paths are 3 feet wide between the beds for easier maneuvering, with 4-foot paths on the sides for containers, flowers, and other plantings.
 I want to leave those spaces sort of open and flexible for trying new plants and growing methods.